 Higher intake of soy-containing foods.
 Women previously diagnosed with breast cancer who then consume higher amounts of soy-based foods have significantly lower risk for both disease recurrence and mortality.

 Fruits and vegetables.
 A secondary analysis of 3,080 breast cancer survivors enrolled in the Women’s Healthy Eating and Living (WHEL) study found a 30% reduction in mortality risk in women consuming the most vegetables compared to those eating the fewest.
 In women taking tamoxifen, the mortality risk was roughly 45% lower in the high vegetable group, and mortality risk was lowest (~ 50% reduction) in women who consumed higher amounts of cruciferous vegetables in addition to taking tamoxifen.

 Certain fatty acids and micronutrients, including vitamins C and D, and folate, may be important in moderating mortality risk in breast cancer patients.
 Higher intakes of long-chain omega-3 eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) fatty acids were associated with a 25% reduction in breast cancer recurrence and improved overall mortality in a study of more than 3,000 women with early stage breast cancer followed for a median of 7 years.

 A meta-analysis of prospective studies involving nearly 18,000 women found that both dietary and supplementary vitamin C intake were significantly associated with lower total and breast cancer-specific mortality.
-In a prospective study of roughly 7,300 women, those with the highest versus lowest dietary folate intake had a 26% lower risk of all-cause mortality; a 21% lower risk of breast-cancer specific mortality was also seen in those with the highest dietary folate, but did not reach statistical significance.
-Meta-analyses of the association between vitamin D and breast cancer survival have reported that higher concentrations of 25(OH)D were related to improved survival, and HER2 + patients who received vitamin D supplements in combination with chemotherapy (trastuzumab) experienced statistically significantly improved disease-free survival, when compared to women who did not take a vitamin D supplement.
+In a meta-analysis of prospective studies including roughly 7,300 women, those with the highest versus lowest dietary folate intake had a 26% lower risk of all-cause mortality; a 21% lower risk of breast-cancer specific mortality was also seen in those with the highest dietary folate, but did not reach statistical significance.
+Meta-analyses of the association between vitamin D and breast cancer survival have reported that higher concentrations of 25(OH)D were associated with improved survival.